UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 4. UkuuPeople TouchPoints listing.

 == Changelog ==
+= 1.5.4 =
+* Addition of support for Opportunity Management Add-on
+* Change of Dashboard Menu from "UkuuPeople" to "Contacts"
+* Minor Changes to TouchPoints

 = 1.5.3 =
 * Changes to fix incompatibility with some versions of PHP 5.3.
 Thanks to @kjohnson
 * Changes to add better support for tranlations for CMB2 fields.
 Thanks to @jessor